The American Kennel Club has a great article on

 When approaching any dog for the first time, always go slow, especially if you have your dog with you.

-Chesapeake Bay Retrievers will most often see a direct stare as a challenge.
+Chesapeake Bay Retrievers, like many breeds, will most often see a direct stare as a challenge.
 When meeting new dogs or people watch your dog and be aware of any direct staring.

 Share: